mpaglia0/Iudas/README.md

 A gettext method has been used.
 This is a good method if you have only a few strings to be translated (this is the case for templates).

-At the bottom of your ``pelicanconf.py`` file enter the following instruction:
+Create a text file in your website root directory and rename it - for example - ``myfunctions.py`` and enter the following instruction:

 ```python
 # custom Jinja2 filter for localizing theme